 The damage on our car and the other is consistent with the other car veering to the right slightly into the grass off the pavement, scraping down our bumper(protrudes at least 6" plus 1/2" of hitch past that), catching the hitch at the door jam of her car, continuing past, popping off fan piece(pop sound daughter heard), and then scraping her mirror on our drivers side tailgate and then stopping 40+ feet past once she realized what she had done.
 I have requested an actual adjustor come out to the school and look at all of these things including the damage on the vehicles as well as even speak to the 2 other staff members and state farm has refused and solely places the blame on my daughter.

-Review about: State Farm Insurance Auto Claim.
+Product or Service Mentioned: State Farm Insurance Auto Claim.